-This dedication to his craft culminated in the spring of 2007, when Zimmerman successfully passed his Masters Examination and earned the highly coveted distinction of Master Sommelier.
+This dedication to his craft culminated in the spring of 2007, when Zimmerman successfully passed his Master Sommelier Examination and earned the highly coveted distinction of Master Sommelier.

-In August of 2010, Master Zimmerman purchased the Boulder Wine Merchant from fellow Master Sommeliers Wayne Belding and Sally Mohr.
+In August of 2010, Zimmerman and his wife purchased the Boulder Wine Merchant from fellow Master Sommeliers Wayne Belding and Sally Mohr.
 In this current role, Zimmerman is able to combine his expertise in fine wine with his passion for excellent customer service honed while working in world-renowned restaurants, providing his clients with an unparalleled experience.

 Zimmerman currently lives in Boulder with his wife, a co-owner of the Wine Merchant, and their sons, Sutton and Finley.